AsenOsen/SSHCenter/README.md

 * list SSH users
 * search over SSH users
 * add SSH users
-* delete SSH users (todo)
+* delete SSH users

 All SSH operations performed by the user you log in.
 This tool parses `~/.ssh/authorized_keys` and operates its contents due to selected operation.

 ### How it works?